umask Fun Times With WSL

 There’s a fix in the ticket somewhere.

-Something that involves changing the default user to root and running /bin/login
+Something that involves changing the default user to root and running /bin/login or something.

 But I really don’t feel in spending time for a band-aid solution to a band-aid.